 From Boise, Idaho, travel along State Highway 21 north to the turnoff to Arrowrock Reservoir.

-Proceed along Forest Service road 268 (Middle Fork Boise River road) east past the Arrowrock Dam and the Cottonwood Campground approximately 22 miles to the Willow Creek Campground.
+Proceed along Forest Service (FS) road 268 also called Middle Fork Boise River Road, east past the Arrowrock Dam and the Cottonwood Campground approximately 22 miles to the Willow Creek Campground.

-The Forest Service road 268 is very narrow and may be rough.
+The FS road 268 is very narrow and may be rough.
 Use caution when driving to your site.